CalMemer32/keychron-k8-signal/README.md

 <br>

 # **Manually Enter Bootloader Mode:**
-Unplug keyboard
+1. Unplug keyboard

-Remove the spacebar and short the BOOT pin to P7 pin
+2. Remove the spacebar and short the BOOT pin to P7 pin
 Note: There are 5 pins on the left of the spacebar switch, BOOT and P7 are the two rightmost pins

-Plug keyboard back in while pins are shorted (i used a small dupont wire)
+4. Plug keyboard back in while pins are shorted (i used a small dupont wire)
-Ensure you remove the short after the keyboard is plugged back in
 <br>
 <br>